BrandonTDiep/PlatePilot/README.md

 ### Prerequisites

-1. Create a .env in the root directory.
+1. Create a `.env` in the root directory.
-2. Create a Supabase account and create a new project
+2. Create a Supabase account, create a new project, and find the `.env` for Prisma ORM.
 3. Create a GitHub client id and client secret in your developer settings for OAuth.
-4. Create a GitHub client id and client secret in your developer settings for OAuth.
-5. Create a new project in Google Cloud Console and get your OAuth client id and secret.
+4. Create a new project in Google Cloud Console and get your OAuth client id and secret.

 ### Installation